woodbeary/aallie/project.md

    - Currently imports and renders the LandingPageComponent

 ## Implemented Features
-1. Responsive design with mobile and desktop layouts using react-responsive
+1. Responsive design with mobile and desktop layouts
 2. Marketing sections highlighting the product's benefits
 3. Pricing information for different subscription tiers
 4. Social media links and branding elements
 5. Mobile-friendly navigation
+6. Animations and interactive elements using framer-motion
+7. Intersection-based animations using react-intersection-observer

 ## Upcoming Tasks
 1. Implement AI conversation interface for business plan creation